Dracula's Castle (Castlevania: Symphony of the Night): Reception

 Screen Rant writer Leon Miller found the Inverted Castle unsatisfying, criticizing it for being too similar to the normal castle.
 USgamer writer Jeremy Parish compared it to the Dark World in The Legend of Zelda: A Link to the Past, a "twisted version" of the main world of that game.
 Parish felt that the game was not designed with the Inverted Castle in mind, criticizing it for requiring constant transformations by Alucard to reach certain heights.
 He also felt that the difficulty of the area was achieved through being annoying.
 Despite this, he appreciated references to Castlevania II: Simon's Quest and Castlevania III; he cited the fight with Trevor, Sypha, and Grant as an example of the designers trying to "develop a curve of complexity" despite the difficulty of doing so when the protagonist has grown so strong.
 He also enjoyed the references made to non-Castlevania works, such as The Wizard of Oz.
 Fellow USgamer Mike Williams agreed with Parish's criticisms; he felt that it was interesting to see the castle upside down, but had poor flow and felt like backtracking.
 He felt it was the worst aspect of an "otherwise excellent game."
 USgamer senior editor Kat Bailey agreed with Parish's criticisms, though noted that she appreciated the "meta aspect" of the Inverted Castle, namely that Dracula's Castle is meant to be "weird and chaotic," calling it a "great twist" and appreciating it for being more open in its exploration.
-Another USgamer writer, Nadia Oxford, found the Inverted Castle enjoyable, showing appreciation for how the "deepest cataombs" of the castle wind up in the sky.
+Another USgamer writer, Nadia Oxford, found the Inverted Castle enjoyable, showing appreciation for how the "deepest catacombs of the castle wind up floating in the sky".
 However, Oxford was critical of "lacking" soundtrack in the Inverted Castle.
+Comic Book Resources writer Blake Johnson felt that despite it being the game's greatest surprise, it was also its biggest weakness.
+He felt that it was "amazing" for many players, but on repeat playthroughs, it becomes weaker.
+He felt that the need for players to use various abilities of Alucard, such as his bat form, to traverse the Inverted Castle, was not as fun as moving around normally, especially as it relates to combat.
+He was also critical of the fact that the map was largely the same, just reverse, calling a lot of the area filler.
+He also felt that nostalgia helped make the problems of the Inverted Castle less evident.